Here Are The First Photos Of Meghan Markle & Prince Harry’s Baby

 Meghan Markle, Prince Harry, and their newborn son made their first public appearance as a family on Wednesday.

+The couple posed for photos with their son looking as happy as ever.
+In one, Harry smiles at the camera while Meghan looks lovingly at her husband.
+In another, they both smile down at their baby.

+As the Inquisitr previously reported, the photo call was brief and intimate, with only a few members of the press present.
+Harry held the baby, wrapped in a white blanket with a matching hat, the entire time.

-The Royal Baby, weighing in at 7 pounds 3 ounces, was born on Monday, May 6 in the early hours of the morning.
-The Duke and Duchess of Sussex’s official Instagram page, Sussex Royal, shared the news after the baby’s arrival.
+The royal baby, weighing in at 7 pounds 3 ounces, was born on Monday, May 6 in the early hours of the morning.

-“The Duchess and baby are both healthy and well, and the couple thank members of the public for their shared excitement and support during this very special time in their lives,” the message read.

 Meghan allegedly planned to have a home birth, but fans speculated on Tuesday that the former Suits star actually gave birth in a hospital because she was overdue.
 The Daily Mail reported that the duchess was “whisked away” to a hospital in London on Sunday evening and the trip was so top-secret that even some royal family members were unaware.